Captain Future: Related works by Allen Steele

+Comics

+In the 1980s, German publisher Bastei-Verlag released a Captain Future comic series based on the anime series, with original adventures.

+In February 2025, French comic artist Alexis Tallone and author Sylvian Runberg obtained permission from Toei Animation to release a Captain Future comic based on the first story, Captain Future and the Space Emperor.
+While the anime design of the characters is largely retained, several changes were made to reflect their pulp fiction origins and actual technological advances since the stories were first penned.
+Also, several plot elements were altered, including the main villain's true identity, the personal dynamic between Future and Joan, and the addressing of social injustice against minorities.

 Feature film

 In March 2010, German Director Christian Alvart (Pandorum, Case 39) secured the film rights for Captain Future and is working on a live-action adaptation in 3D.

 In 2015, a short trailer of a CGI version of Captain Future by Prophecy FX was leaked.
 The trailer was said to be a study for a yet-undisclosed project.
 In March 2016, Chris Alvart confirmed in an interview on a RocketBeansTV podcast to have acquired the design rights from TOEI Animation so that the movie will have the look and feel of the animated series.